-After spending thirteen hours in a slow and jolting train, I left at the chosen station.
-The station was empty, - it seemed that no one lives here, except for sleepy dogs scurrying between the ways in search of food.
+After spending thirteen hours on a slow and shaking train, I got off at the chosen station.
+The station was empty - no one was living here, except for sleepy dogs wandering between the tracks in search of food.
 I did not find any traces of felt boots, if only because it was in the middle of June.
-After fifteen minutes of agonizing hesitation, I met an old woman who, it turned out, was going to the market in the village.
+After fifteen minutes of painful hesitation, I met an old woman who, it turned out, was going to the market in the village.
 Her name was Claudia Stepanovna.

-They like to rest here.
-They go to the Don with a reserve of soaked meat for shish kebabs and banal vodka.
-The youth here was extremely curious - at the first disco I was knocked down and asked where I was from.
-The stranger is seen right away, and if you do not give a decent answer, you can stay without a pair of front teeth.
-A few minutes later I was sitting and talking with the local youth under the quiet rustling of the park trees and the gurgling of pouring moonshine.
+They like to relax here.
+They go to the Don in the natural reserve with a stock of soaked meat for shish kebab and banal vodka.
+The youth here was extremely curious - at the very first disco, they knocked me down and asked where I came from.
+They immediately see a stranger here, and if you do not give a decent answer, you can stay without a pair of front teeth.
+A few minutes later I was sitting and having a conversation in the company of local youth to the quiet rustling of the park trees and the gurgling of pouring moonshine.

-In general, after school many young Krasnoe residents strive to leave far away, in some large city like Moscow, Voronezh or a nearby Lipetsk.
-Most do not return.
-I met only one patriot of a small homeland, Sanya.
-"Ah," he said, "I will learn in the Agricultural Department, become an agronomist, I'll come here to raise the village, and there's nothing to do in the city as there are some gangsters, especially since we already have the Internet and MTV."
-Yes, in an ordinary Russian village there is Internet.
-Now you can access it from any nearby village.
-So "OM" and "Ptyuch" here are read simultaneously with that my friend Muscovite.
-And MTV is shown around the clock.
-To freeze here in winter is simply not fashionable - almost every house has gas.
-At night, after disco noises, you can hear the screeching of the wheels and the roar of motorcycles.
-The guys increase the dose of adrenaline in rabid walks in father`s cars and at their own motorcycles.
-And more adult village residents have to break away on Friday markets, where you can meet all your friends and take a look at the new product.
-I left this place with a feeling of incomprehensible anguish and with a hangover syndrome in my head, imagining how I would tell my friend about a beautiful village in which there is gas, the Internet and MTV.
+It is not fashionable to freeze here in winter - almost every house has gas.
+At night, after disco noises, you can hear the screeching of wheels and the roar of motorcycles.
+The guys increase the dose of adrenaline in crazy rides on daddys' cars and their motorbikes.
+A more adult villager has to look for fun on Friday markets, where you can meet all your friends and acquaintances and stare at a new product.
+I was leaving this place with a feeling of incomprehensible yearning and with a hangover syndrome in my head, imagining how I would tell my friend about a beautiful village where there is the gas, Internet and MTV.